StephenB92/nommy/README.md

 ## Bugs and Fixes

 - While coding the comment functionality, I kept receiving an error where a user can only post one comment across the entire site.
+- While creating the CRUD functionality of the site and then bug testing, I saw while playing around with the urls that any user of the site (registered or not) could edit and delete recipes by typing /updaterecipe or /deleterecipe in the url adter the currently viewed recipe.
+To solve this, I used the LogInRequiredMixin from the Django Authentication system, which redirects unregistered users to the login page (credit below).
+For other registered users, I used if else statements using Django logic in my update recipe and delete recipe pages.
+These statements checked if the logged in user matches the "creator" of the recipe.
+If these don't match, the form will not appear to the user and they are redirected to their "my recipes" page.
+Credit below.

 ## Credits/Acknowledgements